qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 The example of {{examplempquic}} shows a possible data exchange between a dual-homed client performing a request fitting in two packets and a single-homed server.
-Notice that the Uniflow ID used by an host over a specific network path is not necessarily the same as the one used by the remote peer.
+Notice that the Uniflow ID used by a host over a specific network path is not necessarily the same as the one used by the remote peer.
 In the presented example, the phone sends packets over WLAN on uniflow 0 and over LTE on uniflow 1, while the packets sent by the server over WLAN are on uniflow 2 and over LTE